9.3.5 Editing the Plots Display Range

 Display Range Setting from Context Menu

-- With the graphs active, click the target plot to select it(need click twice for the plot in a group), then right-click to open the context menu.
-Select Edit Range in the context menu to open the Range dialog.
+- With the graphs active, click the target plot to select it, then right-click and select Edit Range in the context menu.
+This opens the Range dialog box.

 Display Range Setting of 3D Graphs